iwyg/jmg-example/resources/markdown/index/features_1.md

 ### Processing constraints.

 It's possible to restrict the usage of dynamic processing by signing the generated image URL.
-This way processing is restricted to the request defined in you application.
+This way processing is restricted to requests defined within your application.

 Furthermore, image dimension can be restricted to not exceed predefined boundaries.

 ### Ready for your favourite templating engine